On S List of Movie Reviews

 4/13:

-overplays his part.
+Wright overplays his part.
 Christian Bale is blah as usual.
 Rather, I'm put off by the entire plot.
-There's so much going on
+There's so

-into the coffers of drug money to pay for it?
-Why were the two dirty cops acting blatantly like crooks?
-They
+Did he dip into the coffers of drug money to pay for it?
+Why were the two dirty cops acting blatantly like

 All in all, as many twists and turns as there are in the plot, Shaft feels too long for a 99-minute picture,